Kitchen Kabaret

-Kitchen Kabaret was a 13-minute audio-animatronic show at Epcot, Walt Disney World Resort, United States located in The Land pavilion.
-Kitchen Kabaret was present on EPCOT's opening day, October 1, 1982.
+Kitchen Kabaret was a 13-minute audio-animatronic show at the Epcot park at Walt Disney World in Bay Lake, Florida, United States.
+Located in The Land pavilion, Kitchen Kabaret was present on EPCOT's opening day, October 1, 1982.

 The hostess, Bonnie Appetite, introduced the acts in a musical revue and comedy format that advocated healthy eating and provided a primer on the four food groups: meat, dairy, grains, and fruits/vegetables.

 The show was replaced in 1994 by Food Rocks.